 Fiat 1965 to 1977

-Fiat continued to experience growth of production into the mid 1960s, in both exports as well as domestic sales.
+Fiat continued to experience growth of production into the mid 1960s, in both exports and domestic sales.
 Car ownership in Italy changed from one car for every 96 Italians to one in 28.
 Fiat was poised to take advantage of the increase and established several factories in southern Italy.
-However this was also the beginning of the infamous trade union conflicts and so by 1969, millions of man hours were lost to strikes all over Italy.
+However, this was also the beginning of the infamous trade union conflicts and so, by 1969, millions of man hours were lost to strikes all over Italy.

 Changing Fiat Presidency and New Models

 The grandson of founder Giovanni Agnelli, Gianni Agnelli, became President of Fiat in 1966.
 Like his grandfather, he ensured the company followed a trend of innovation with increased automation in the production process.
 The first new Fiat to be released during these years was the 850, followed in 1971 by the 127, which was a great success.
 The 127 was the first Fiat to have front wheel drive and was named Car of the Year 1971.